 The Structure Tree Item Menu

-A mouse menu that includes View, Edit and Status tools is available by left-clicking on an item in the tree.
+A mouse menu that includes View, Edit and Status tools is available by right-clicking on an item in the tree.
 Many of these options are also available in the Items tab ribbon which will be discussed more in The Menu Tabs and Ribbons section below.